reyzmerly/alx-interview/0x03-log_parsing/README.md

 # 0x03-log_parsing

-Write a script that reads stdin line by line and computes metrics:
+Writing the  script that reads stdin line by line and computes metrics:

 ```
 Input format: <IP Address> - [<date>] "GET /projects/260 HTTP/1.1" <status code> <file size> (if the format is not this one, the line must be skipped)